pqhuy98/gps_tracker/README.md

 Model Diagram:
 ![Model Diagram](https://raw.githubusercontent.com/pqhuy98/gps_tracker/master/model-diagram.PNG)

-The project contains two classes: User and Point.
+The model component contains two classes: User and Point.
 - Class User is a pair of (username, password) and is used for authentication and authorization in the REST API.
 - Class Point contains the GPS coordinate, i.e. longitude and latitude, owner's username and timestamp.